 The TranzAlpine Train

 Port Hills is named as such because it is composed of a series of hills that lie between Christchurch and the port of Lyttelton.
 These hills are an important recreation site for locals, and consist of various mountain bike tracks, public parks and reserves.
-The Port Hills also extend across several of the city’s suburbs, including Sumner, Cashmere, Mt Pleasant, and Heathcote Valley.
+They also extend across several of the city’s suburbs, including Sumner, Cashmere, Mt Pleasant, and Heathcote Valley.

 Hagley Park is adjacent to the Christchurch Botanic Gardens, and is the largest open space in the city.
 It comprises 164.6 hectares (406.7 acres) of parkland – making it slightly larger than London’s Hyde Park, which comes in at 142 hectares (350.9 acres).
 Hagley Park has been an integral part of Christchurch since the 1850s, hosting several events as well as providing plenty of recreational facilities for its visitors.

 The Bridge of Remembrance is one of the two main war memorial monuments in Christchurch.
-The bridge, which links Oxford and Cambridge Terraces to Cashel Street, over the Avon River, was opened on 11 November 1924 in dedication of all those who fought in the First World War.
-It was temporarily closed off for repairs in 2013, opening to the public again on 25 April 2016.
+The bridge, which links Oxford and Cambridge Terraces to Cashel Street over the Avon River, was opened on 11 November 1924 in dedication of all those who fought in the First World War.
+It temporarily closed for repairs in 2013, opening to the public again on 25 April 2016.

 Godley Head, known to Māori as Awaroa, is a prominent headland at the entrance of the Lyttelton Harbour.
 It is home to a distinguished World War II coastal defence battery, which is renowned for being a nationally significant heritage site, as well as a network of scenic walking trails that are nicely complemented by the area’s marine wildlife.